Gvwyn/project-moonlight/README.md

     - wrote my own IsNaN function because mathutil gave me a fucking headache (and it also didnt work)
     - added a world clock to the top right corner, currently displaying GMT+2 time
     - /v now allows trains to be spawned (its a bit wacky if i do say so myself lmao)
-    - fixed an issue where vehicles spawned from /v were spawned backed to the location they were spawned at after 60 seconds
+    - fixed an issue where vehicles spawned from /v were teleported back to the location they were spawned at after 60 seconds
     - the beginning of an **anti-cheat**: you cant give yourself money with cheats anymore
         - the money is only manipulated on the server side, meaning if the player has the wrong amount, the player is at fault
     - /setadmin command, plus a few admin commands